631

 not the user but the company.
 When discussing user

-involvement it sometimes appears misunderstood and
+involvement, it sometimes appears misunderstood

-instead referred to as customer involvement; “you
+and instead referred to as customer involvement:

-and the shipping companies” (I1).
-Customers do not
+manufacturers and the shipping companies” (I1).

-understand the practice as a user.
-As agreed by an
+Customers do not understand the practice as a user.

-informant; “I would say it should be the end-users, as
+As agreed by an informant.
+“I would say it should be

 The second misconception is, that when users are

-involved, it is often only specific ones; “[...] there were
+involved, it is often only specific ones: “[...] there were

 the darling captains who always were brought in on